If you are unhappy with any part of our service, there are several ways you can tell us.

 You can also get in touch with our Social Media team.
-Whenever possible, they will deal with your complaint themselves.
+Whenever possible, they will deal with your complaint directly.
 If they can't help, they will pass your complaint on to our Customer Support team.

 What to include with your complaint